What is Cold Drip Coffee and How is it Different?

 Finally, coffee is all about personal preference and what flavours you personally like.
 As not all chocolates is the same, that’s also true about coffee.

 Our tip is to try a few different cold varieties before passing judgement (though we are biased and think you’ll love Dark City Foundry the most 😉).

 If you have any other questions about cold drip coffee or Dark City Foundry, we would love to hear from you at firstname.lastname@example.org or just slide into our DMs.

-Disclaimer: The information above is based on my own research and represents my opinions.
+Disclaimer: The information above is based on the author's own research and represents her opinions.